akarag/iira_functional_viewpoint_forensic_model/Readme.md

 #### Forensic model based on the Industrial Internet Reference Architecture

 #### Description
-The [pdf](https://github.com/akarag/iira_functional_viewpoint_forensic_model/blob/main/forensic_model_functions.pdf "Forensic Model") features a forensic model in compliance with the Industrial Internet Reference Architecture.
+The [forensic_model_functions.pdf](https://github.com/akarag/iira_functional_viewpoint_forensic_model/blob/main/forensic_model_functions.pdf "Forensic Model") features a forensic model in compliance with the Industrial Internet Reference Architecture.
 It includes the activites, task and its function together with their inputs and outputs.<br />
+We also provide the [entity-relationship diagram](https://github.com/akarag/iira_functional_viewpoint_forensic_model/blob/main/ics_forensics_ER.svg "Forensic Model ER") of the IIRA compliant forensic model to outline the relations.
+Please note that the data category and its type is for future work and currently not included in our model.

 Below you can find the referenced papers used as well as a description of the table fields.